Skip to content

 “When you fundamentally believe you can make the difference, and then you feed it with the evidence you are — then that is dramatically powerful.” — John Hattie, educator

-The study found that strong CTE encourages participants to make more effective use of the skills they already possess and share that knowledge with colleagues.
+Teachers are motivated by their students’ success.
+Research consistently demonstrates that when educators work together with a shared belief in their collective capacity to improve learning, the results extend far beyond what any individual teacher can accomplish alone.
+A 2002 study by Hoy, Sweetland, and Smith found that collective efficacy encouraged individual teachers to make more effective use of the skills they already possess and share that knowledge with colleagues.
 As a result, students are empowered to succeed and reach for higher goals in the process.
-They also learn more, causing investment in academic achievement to soar.
-The implementation of CTE is even known to outweigh impacts such as socioeconomic status, parental involvement, and home environment.
+They also learn more, causing their own investment in academic achievement to soar.

 “Perhaps the educational system needs to re-envision teaching effectiveness, with a focus on encouraging and sustaining beliefs that educators and schools can make a difference, rather than simply asking for high test scores.” — Dr. Rachel Jean Eells, 2011 dissertation